Decay of tails at equilibrium for FIFO join the shortest queue networks: The case where The case where beta in (1,D/(D-1))

-In this section, we demonstrate Theorem \ref{thm1.3.1}.
-We do this by demonstrating the lower and upper bounds needed for the theorem in Propositions \ref{prop4.1.1} and \ref{prop4.4.1}.
-Here, we set $\nu_{\beta} = (\beta -1)/[1 - (D-1)(\beta - 1)]$. \begin{prop} Consider a family of JSQ networks, with given $D\ge 2$ and $N=D,D+1,\ldots$, where the $N$th network has Poisson rate-$\alpha N$ input, with $\alpha < 1$, and where service at each queue is FIFO, with distribution $F(\cdot)$ having mean $1$.
-Assume that (\ref{eq1.1.2}) holds and that
+In this section, we demonstrate Theorem~\ref{thm131}.
+We do this by demonstrating the lower and upper bounds needed for the theorem in Propositions~\ref{prop411} and~\ref{prop441}.
+Here, we set

+\begin{prop} Consider a family of JSQ networks, with given $D\ge2$ and $N=D,D+1,\ldots,$ where the $N$th network has Poisson rate-$\alpha N$ input, with $\alpha< 1$, and where service at each queue is FIFO, with distribution $F(\cdot)$ having mean $1$.
+Assume that (\ref{eq112}) holds and that

-with $\beta \in (1, D/(D-1))$ and some $s_0 \ge 1$.
-Then, for appropriate $\aaa > 0$ and all $k$,
+with $\beta\in(1, D/(D-1))$ and some $s_0 \ge1$.
+Then, for appropriate $\aaa> 0$ and all $k$,

 \end{prop}